-The EPO opposition procedure will continue to be a valuable tool
+The EPO opposition procedure continues to be a valuable tool

-The UPC will not apply to non-participating EU Member States and non-EU states which are party to the EPC.
-By way of example, for the healthcare sector, this may be a significant point, since the UPC will not apply to at least five (UK, Spain, Turkey, Poland and Switzerland) out of the top 10 healthcare spending countries of the EPC.
+The UPC does not apply to non-participating EU Member States and non-EU states which are party to the EPC.
+By way of example, for the healthcare sector, this may be a significant point, since the UPC does not apply to at least five (UK, Spain, Turkey, Poland and Switzerland) out of the top 10 healthcare spending countries of the EPC.
 For the pharmaceutical market, the UPC might apply to less than 50% of the value of the EPC healthcare market, or at the maximum 80%.

-An EPO opposition will therefore remain a valuable tool for knocking out patents in states in which the UPC will not apply.
-EPO oppositions can run in parallel with actions brought at the UPC, providing the opponent with two bites of the cherry: a party is not estopped from running the same arguments in both fora, and there is, therefore, the potential for different outcomes.
+An EPO opposition therefore remains a valuable tool for knocking out patents in states in which the UPC does not apply.
+EPO oppositions can run in parallel with actions brought at the UPC, providing the opponent with two bites of the cherry: a party is not estopped from running the same arguments in both, and there is, therefore, the potential for different outcomes.

-Moreover, oppositions will continue to cost less than proceedings in the UPC, not least because of the self-funding nature of the UPC and its relatively large court fees; EPO oppositions (which cost €815 in official fees to file) will always remain a cost effective way of knocking out a patent.
+Moreover, oppositions continue to cost less than proceedings in the UPC, not least because of the self-funding nature of the UPC and its relatively large court fees; EPO oppositions (which cost €815 in official fees to file) remain a cost effective way of knocking out a patent.

 Finally, it will be a long time before all EP patentees are forced into the UPC system.
-For patents which are opted out of the UPC, an opposition will remain the only way of obtaining a multijurisdictional knock-out in one blow.
+For patents which are opted out of the UPC, an opposition remains the only way of obtaining a multijurisdictional knock-out in one blow.

-The UP will be a potentially valuable addition to European IP portfolios
+The UP is a potentially valuable addition to European IP portfolios